Shubhamhushe1/CodeClauseProjects/README.md

 Run the application, select "Unlock Folder," and provide the password.

 ## Security
 Password is currently hardcoded (123).
-For production, consider implementing a more secure password management system.

 ## Notes
 - Console-based interface for simplicity.